ammanis/levelSight-simple-game-analytic-tool/docs/source/how_to_use.rst

 Step 1: Prepare Game Logs
 --------------------------
 - Collect player activity logs from your game.
-- Ensure the logs are in `.csv` or `.json` format with the following fields:
+- Ensure the logs are in `.txt` format with the following fields:

   - `Level ID`
   - `Time Spent`